AdaCore/spark2014/docs/ug/gnatprove.rst

    "discriminant check", "Check that the discriminant of the given discriminated record has the expected value.
 For variant records, this can happen for a simple access to a record field.
 But there are other cases where a fixed value of the discriminant is required."
    "tag check",          "Check that the tag of the given tagged object has the expected value."
-   "interrupt is reserved",   "Check that the interrupt specified by Attach_Handler is not reserved" "task termination",   "Check that the task does not terminate, as required by Ravenscar"
+   "interrupt is reserved",   "Check that the interrupt specified by Attach_Handler is not reserved" "ceiling priority in Interrupt_Priority", "Check that the ceiling priority specified for a protected object containing a procedure with an aspect Attach_Handler is in Interrupt_Priority"
+   "task termination",   "Check that the task does not terminate, as required by Ravenscar"

    **assertions**